Facebook Shadow Profiles: Empirical analysis

 Combining the two datasets, we can compute the share of websites a user visits that make requests to Facebook servers, i.e. the share that can be tracked by Facebook.
-Specifically, we jointly observe, for each user, the share of domains and browsing time tracked $Y$, browsing intensity $W$, discretized personal characteristics $X$, Facebook user status $D$, and visited website categories $K$.
-We provide estimates of $E[Y|W=w_p,D]$ and $E[Y|W=\bar{w},D,X]$, where $w_p$ denotes browsing intensity by percentiles $p \in \{0.2,0.4,0.6,0.8,1.0\}$ and $\bar{w}$ denotes mean browsing intensity.
+Specifically, we jointly observe, for each user, the share of domains and browsing time tracked $Y$, the sum of domains visited and browsing time spent per user as two measures of browsing intensity $W$, discretized personal characteristics $X$, Facebook user status $D$, and visited website categories $K$.
+We provide estimates of $E[Y|W=w_p,D]$, $E[Y|W=\bar{w},D,X]$, and $E[Y|W=\bar{w},D,K]$, where $w_p$ denotes browsing intensity by percentiles $p \in \{0.2,0.4,0.6,0.8,1.0\}$ and $\bar{w}$ denotes mean browsing intensity.

 One potential concern is that some of the websites visited by individual users in the clickstream data are not observed in the HTTPArchive project.
-In other words, we are unable to obtain websites’ connections to Facebook for a subset of domains in our clickstream data.
+In other words, we are unable to obtain websites' connections to Facebook for a subset of domains in our clickstream data.
 In order to quantify the extent of this selection problem, we estimate Manski bounds \cite{manski1995}.
 More specifically, of the 491'841 website domains visited by 4,989 users in our data, 109'512 are observed in HTTPArchive, $(z=1)$.
 Domains not observed in HTTPArchive, $(z=0)$, account for $P(z=0)=0.25$ of unique domains visited and $P(z=0)=0.11$ of total browsing time.
 Decomposing $E[Y] = E[Y|z=1] P(z=1) + E[Y|z=0] P(z=0)$, we note $E[Y|z=0]$ cannot be estimated.
 However, we know that $0 \leq E[Y|z=0] \leq 1$ and so can estimate bounds of $E[Y]$: $E[Y|z=1] P(z=1) \leq E[Y] \leq E[Y|z=1] P(z=1) + P(z=0)$.

-A final concern is that internet users may explicitly opt out of web tracking.
-However, awareness of tracking and opting out is rare in practice and requires significant user sophistication \cite{melicher2016preferences,mathur2018characterizing,weinshel2019oh,johnson2020consumer}.